Monitor Websites from AI Agents: PageCrawl MCP Server Guide

 Practical Examples

-Here are real prompts you can use with Claude Code or Cursor once the MCP server is connected:
+Here are real prompts you can use with Claude, Claude Code, Cursor, ChatGPT, or any MCP client once the server is connected:

-The AI creates the monitor with the right tracking mode, elements, and default settings.
+The AI calls add-page-monitor, auto-detects the price tracking mode, sets the elements, and applies the default settings.
 No need to configure selectors or choose between tracking types.
+This works on every plan, including Free, up to your monitor-count limit.

-Batch creation with tagging in a single conversation turn.
+Batch creation in a single conversation turn.
+(Adding tags to them is a paid action, see below.)

 Checking for Changes